dimyme/0bin/README.md

 One use case may be an encrypted link list: save your bookmarks across machines, then export as bookmarks.html for safekeeping. you get the idea.

+The pastes-counter resides with the paste content somewhere near ...../lib/python3.7/site-packages/zerobin/static/content/counter  where you see the timestamps too.